Reading Time: 6 minutes

 ARFID Treatment in Person or Online

-Mona has numerous testimonials from sessions with adults, teenagers and younger children.
-She can also conduct in English or Norwegian.
-She also runs a Facebook forum for SED/ARFID in Norway.
+Mona has numerous testimonials from sessions with adults, teenagers, and younger children.
+She can also conduct in English or Norwegian, also running a Facebook forum for SED/ARFID in Norway.

 Mona Hansen has a private practice clinic in Islington North London in the UK.
-If you prefer Mona offers Skype sessions to those who find it more difficult to travel, or simply prefer to have treatment for ARFID treatment at home.
+If you prefer, Mona offers Skype sessions to those who find it more difficult to travel, or simply prefer to have treatment for ARFID at home.

-Get In Touch Find out how Mona can help you overcome your eating disorder and book a call today.
+Get In Touch Find out how Mona can help you overcome your eating disorder and book an appointment today.

 Memberships & Accreditations